-- 2.8 The Council is required to keep under review matters which may be expected to affect the planning and development of the Borough.
+2.8 The Council is required to keep under review matters which may be expected to affect the planning and development of the Borough3.
 Thus a body of evidence underpins the Core Strategy Review and the Site Allocations Plan.
-Key elements of the local evidence base include: - Ipswich Economic Area Sector Needs Assessment, September 2017, - Ipswich Employment Land Supply Assessment, April 2018, - the Ipswich Strategic Housing and Employment Land Availability Assessment update November 2018 (SHELAA), - the Ipswich and Waveney Housing Market Areas Strategic Housing Market Assessment (SHMA) Part 1 and Part 2 Reports, May 2017,
+Key elements of the local evidence base include:

-&lt;sup>3 Planning and Compulsory Purchase Act 2004, Part 2 Section 13.
+3 Planning and Compulsory Purchase Act 2004, Part 2 Section 13.

-- New Anglia Local Enterprise Partnership Economic Strategy for Norfolk and Suffolk Economic Plan 2017, - Ipswich and Suffolk Coastal Retail and Commercial Leisure Study 2017. - Settlement Sensitivity Assessment Volume 1: Landscape Fringes of Ipswich, July 2018, - 2011 Census ONS, - Authority Monitoring Report 13 2016-2017, - Ipswich Strategic Flood Risk Assessment 2011 (SFRA), - Ipswich Wildlife Audit Update 2012-13, - Suffolk County Council Historic Environment Record and Urban Archaeological Database; - Ipswich Transport Modelling, August 2018, and - Gypsy, Traveller, Travelling Showpeople and Boat Dwellers Accommodation Needs Assessment for Ipswich, Babergh, Mid Suffolk, Suffolk Coastal and Waveney, in partnership with Suffolk County Council, 2017. - 2.9 These documents and others may be found on the Council's website www.ipswich.gov.uk within the Planning Policy Core Document Library and on the page entitled New Evidence Base Documents for the Ipswich Local Plan Review to 2036. - 2.10 The key strategic challenges for Ipswich are identified in the Core Strategy Review paragraph 5.25.
-Some of the more detailed issues emerging from the evidence, which this plan needs to address, are as follows: - allocating sufficient land to meet objectively assessed housing need in accordance with the National Planning Policy Framework; - allocating enough good quality land to attract and retain jobs within the Borough; - strengthening the role of Ipswich town centre in response to ongoing changes to the way in which it serves Ipswich's residents and visitors and allocating suitable and available sites for future town centre development; - managing the additional travel demands that growth will generate and guiding as many trips as possible to sustainable modes for the good of the environment, economy and health; - tackling deprivation in the worst affected wards; - supporting the completion of key regeneration projects at the Waterfront; - enhancing pedestrian and cycle connections across and around the town, particularly between the Waterfront and town centre; - addressing the conservation and enhancement of heritage assets and biodiversity; - ensuring that policies and allocations support the health and wellbeing of people in Ipswich; and - ensuring that demands placed on new development do not render it non-viable.
+- Ipswich Employment Land Needs Assessment for Ipswich and Waveney Economic Areas, 2016, - Ipswich Economic Area Sector Needs Assessment, September 2017, - Ipswich Employment Land Supply Assessment, April 2018, - the Ipswich Strategic Housing and Employment Land Availability Assessment update November 20132018 (SHELAA), - the Ipswich and Waveney Housing Market Areas, Babergh, Mid Suffolk and Suffolk Coastal Strategic Housing Market Assessment (SHMA) 2008 and 2012 updatePart 1 and Part 2 Reports, May 2017, - Ipswich Housing Market Area Population and Household Projections September 2013, - East of England Forecasting Model Autumn run 2013, - Suffolk Haven Gateway Employment Land Review 2009 (the ELR), - Suffolk Growth Strategy 2013, - New Anglia Local Enterprise Partnership Economic Strategy for Norfolk and Suffolk Economic Plan 2017Strategic Economic Plan March 2014, - Ipswich and Suffolk Coastal Retail and Commercial Leisure Study 20102017. - Settlement Sensitivity Assessment Volume 1: Landscape Fringes of Ipswich, July 2018, - Town Centre Opportunity Area Report, DTZ 2013, and partial update 2016, Ipswich Waterfront Transport Study 2007. - 2011 Census ONS, - State of Ipswich Annual Monitoring Reports, - Authority Monitoring Report 139 2012-2013,2016-2017, - Ipswich Strategic Flood Risk Assessment 2011 (SFRA), - Ipswich Wildlife Audit Update 2012-13, - Suffolk County Council Historic Environment Record and Urban Archaeological Database; - Ipswich Transport Modelling, August 2018 Assessment 2010; and - Gypsy, and Traveller, Travelling Showpeople and Boat Dwellers Accommodation Needs Assessment for Ipswich, Babergh, Mid Suffolk, Suffolk Coastal and Waveney, in partnership with Suffolk County Council, 20173. - 2.9 These documents and others may be found on the Council's website www.ipswich.gov.uk within the Planning Policy Core Document Library and on the page entitled New Evidence Base Documents for the Ipswich Local Plan Review to 2036. - 2.10 The key strategic challenges for Ipswich are identified in the Core Strategy Review paragraph 5.25.
+Some of the more detailed issues emerging from the evidence, which this plan needs to address, are as follows: - allocating sufficient land to meet objectively assessed housing need in accordance with the National Planning Policy Framework; - allocating enough good quality land to attract and retain jobs within the Borough; - strengthening the role of Ipswich town centre in response to ongoing changes to the way in which it serves Ipswich's residents and visitors and allocating suitable and available sites for future town centre development to attract new investment in the centre without over stretching it;

+- managing the additional travel demands that growth will generate and guiding as many trips as possible to sustainable modes for the good of the environment, economy and healthplanning for a sharp rise in the number of primary school age children; - · tackling deprivation in the worst affected wards; - supporting the completion of key regeneration projects at the Waterfront; - enhancing pedestrian and cycle connections across and around the town, particularly between the Waterfront and town centre; - addressing the conservation and enhancement of heritage assets and biodiversity; - ensuring that policies and allocations support the health and wellbeing of people in Ipswich; and - ensuring that demands placed on new development do not render it non-viable.